-- 8.3 The Social Partners recognise that for the objective of continued and sustained growth in the Barbadian economy to be achieved in the competitive environment of trade liberalisation and globalisation there will have to be an attainment of world class excellence in both quality of service and delivery of products. - 8.4 The Social Partners further recognise that the realisation of such world class standards will first require a raising of the consciousness and commitment of all Barbadians to the need for the provision of excellent service at all times and in all endeavours. - 8.5 The Social Partners therefore commit themselves to facilitate the changes needed in the processes and practices to achieve sevice excellence at both the enterprise and personal level. - 8.6 The Social Partners accept that efforts made under the National Initiative for Service Excellence (set out in full at Appendix 3) to improve the society can be nullified if core societal values are eroded by contrary considerations. - 8.7 The Social Partners therefore agree to encourage the media houses, advertising agencies and other entities to exercise appropriate discretion in their output of subliminal and other messages so that influences contradictory to the National Initiative for Service Excellence do not prevail. - 8.8 The Social Partners further recognise that the successful elevation of the quality of service as conceptualised in the National Initiative for Service Excellence will, in large measure, depend upon the sustained influence of all such civil society organisations, and the active participation and personal commitment of their respective memberships. - 8.9 The Social Partners acknowledge the intrinsic worth in any community of those organisations which dedicate themselves to the promotion of specific areas of human interest and endeavour, and thereby contribute to the further development and material welfare of the society.
+- 8.3 The Social Partners recognise that for the objective of continued and sustained growth in the Barbadian economy to be achieved in the competitive environment of trade liberalisation and globalisation there will have to be an attainment of world class excellence in both quality of service and delivery of products. - 8.4 The Social Partners further recognise that the realisation of such world class standards will first require a raising of the consciousness and commitment of all Barbadians to the need for the provision of excellent service at all times and in all endeavours. - 8.5 The Social Partners therefore commit themselves to facilitate the changes needed in the processes and practices to achieve service excellence at both the enterprise and personal level, and to this end have expressed this commitment in their establishment and continued support for the National Initiative for Service Excellence. - 8.6 The Social Partners accept that efforts made under the National Initiative for Service Excellence (set out in full at Appendix 3) to improve the society can be nullified if core societal values are eroded by contrary considerations.

-- 8.10 The Social Partners recognise in that regard the valuable work done by the several service organisations, the Barbados National Trust, the Barbados Association of Retired Persons and other groups representing the interests of the growing number of senior citizens, and numerous other non-governmental organisations. - 8.11 The Social Partners therefore undertake to use such opportunities as may present themselves to effect the deepening and widening of the social partnership including, where appropriate, the formal involvement of accredited non-governmental organisations in its dialogue. - 8.12 The Social Partners agree to work towards the development of codes of conduct, ethics and practice which would seek to inform and so determine an improved level of social and economic interaction within Barbadian society. - 8.13 The Social Partners also agree to work together to remove all forms of discrimination whether engendered by religion, ethnicity, disability, gender, age or political persuasion, and so facilitate the integration and inclusion of the total civil society into all areas of national endeavour.
+- 8.7 The Social Partners therefore agree to encourage the media houses, advertising agencies and other entities to exercise appropriate discretion in their output of subliminal and other messages so that influences contradictory to the National Initiative for Service Excellence do not prevail. - 8.8 The Social Partners further recognise that the successful elevation of the quality of service as conceptualised in the National Initiative for Service Excellence will, in large measure, depend upon the sustained influence of all such civil society organisations, and the active participation and personal commitment of their respective memberships. - 8.9 The Social Partners acknowledge the intrinsic worth in any community of those organisations which dedicate themselves to the promotion of specific areas of human interest and endeavour, and thereby contribute to the further development and material welfare of the society. - 8.10 The Social Partners recognise in that regard the valuable work done by the several service organisations, the Barbados National Trust, the Barbados Association of Retired Persons and other groups representing the interests of the growing number of senior citizens, and numerous other nongovernmental organisations. - 8.11 The Social Partners therefore undertake to use such opportunities as may present themselves to effect the deepening and widening of the social partnership including, where appropriate, the formal involvement of accredited non-governmental organisations in its dialogue. - 8.12 The Social Partners agree to work towards the development of codes of conduct, ethics and practice which would seek to inform and so determine an improved level of social and economic interaction within Barbadian society. - 8.13 The Social Partners acknowledge the importance of the family as the primary human community and agree to work together to promote the value of family life, and, as part of its attempt at integral human development in Barbados, to remove all forms of discrimination whether engendered by religion, ethnicity, disability, gender, age or political persuasion, and so facilitate the integration and inclusion of the total civil society into all areas of national endeavour.